percona/pmm-doc/docs/quickstart.md

         - Installs Docker if it is not installed on your system.
         - Stops and renames any currently running PMM Server Docker container from `pmm-server` to `pmm-server-{timestamp}`.
 This old pmm-server container is not a recoverable backup.
         - Pulls and runs the latest PMM Server Docker image.
-        - Can run in `Interactive` mode to change the default settings:
+        - To run PMM in the `Interactive` mode execute the following command:

             ```sh
             curl -fsSLO https://www.percona.com/get/pmm (or wget https://www.percona.com/get/pmm)